spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/ack/index.md

 {% include toc %}

-This page describes how to set up a Kubernetes cluster on [ACK](https://www.alibabacloud.com/product/kubernetes) to be used as a Spinnaker Kubernetes v2 provider.
+This page describes how to set up a Kubernetes cluster on [ACK](https://www.alibabacloud.com/product/kubernetes) to be used with Spinnaker's Kubernetes provider.

 # Create a cluster